metauni/metauni.github.io/about/index.md

 ## Not always free

 Seminars will always be free, because they are our gift to each other.
+We expect to be releasing most of our infrastructure (such as [metaboard](https://github.com/metauni/metaboard)) as open source.
+We expect to be offering paid short classes sometime in 2023.